tlhutch/test-playbooks/docs/test_plans/features/36_supported_cli.md

 - [ ] confirm that job that tests rhel7.6 uses a rhel7.6 test-runner such that we can verify the CLI runs on python2 when it is the system python.
 - [ ] confirm that job that tests rhel7.7 uses a rhel7.7 test-runner such that we can verify the CLI runs on python3 when it is the system python.
 - [ ] confirm that tests delete the `awx` binary available in the tower-qa venv
+- [ ] confirm that tests are configurable to call the `ansible-tower-cli` or `awx`  binary available in PATH
 - [ ] confirm that we install the rpm for the `ansible-tower-cli` from the right repo (how are we going to pass that info TBD)
 - [ ] Confirm we resolve the dependency issue
 - [ ] anisble-tower-cli has source tarball built for pip install on other distro (hosted at ansible.releases.com)